-Authentic love letters from a passionate nun?
-Or literary fiction?
+Passionate love letters from a devout nun?
+Or pure literary fiction?
 Find out the truth behind the sensational Portuguese Letters.

 Mariana and Noël